[Updated August 2018]

 Bachelor of Science, Geology.
-Univ. of California, Santa Cruz.
-Honors in thesis.
-1976.
+University of California, Santa Cruz, CA. Honors in thesis.
+1976

-Fulbright Canada RBC Eco Leadership Program Grant.
+Awardee, Fulbright Canada RBC Eco Leadership Program.
+Fulbright Canada.
 Ottawa, ON.
 2017.

 Nominee, Best American Science and Nature Writing (for “Midnight at the Oasis”).
 2016.

-Fulbright Visiting Research Chair in Humanities, Social Sciences, and Fine Arts, University of Alberta, Edmonton.
-Fulbright Canada.
+Fulbright Visiting Research Chair in Humanities, Social Sciences, and Fine Arts.
+Fulbright Canada and University of Alberta, Edmonton, AB.
 2014-2015.

-WILLA Award, Original Softcover Fiction (Junction, Utah).
-Women Writing the West.
-Golden, Colorado.
+WILLA Awardee, Original Softcover Fiction (Junction, Utah).
+Women Writing the West, Golden, CO.
 2014.

 Poetry Awardee, for “Passage,” “Where I Grew Up,” and “Burying the Barn Owl.”
 Twenty-first Annual Mendocino Coast Writer’s Conference, Mendocino, CA. 2010.
 Judged by Alison Luterman.

-First Place, Poetry Competition, Redwood Writers Branch of California Writers Club.
-Santa Rosa, CA. 2009.
-For “Journal.”
+First Place Poetry Awardee, for “Journal.”
+Redwood Writers Branch of California Writers Club, Santa Rosa, CA. 2009.
 Judged by former Sonoma County Poet Laureate Terry Ehret and incumbent Poet Laureate Mike Tuggle.

-Finalist, Nature Book of the Year Award.
-ForeWord Magazine.
-Traverse City, MI.
+Finalist, Nature Book of the Year Award, for Reading Water: Lessons from the River.
+ForeWord Magazine, Traverse City, MI.
 2003.
-For Reading Water: Lessons from the River.

-Personal Essay Award.
-Tiny Lights Publications.
-Petaluma, CA. 2001.
-For “Scalping the Games.”
+Personal Essay Awardee, for “Scalping the Games.”
+Tiny Lights Publications, Petaluma, CA. 2001.
 Judged by Susan Bono.

-“You Are Here,” Sonoma County Writing Award.
-Sebastopol Center for the Arts.
-Sebastopol, CA. 2000.
+“You Are Here” Sonoma County Writing Awardee, for “Questions for the Creek.”
+Sebastopol Center for the Arts, Sebastopol, CA. 2000.
 Judged by Elizabeth Carothers Herron.
-For “Questions for the Creek.”

-Poetry Award.
-Utah Wilderness Association Review.
-Salt Lake City, UT.
+Poetry Awardee, for “Ghost of a River.”
+Utah Wilderness Association Review, Salt Lake City, UT.
 May 1993.
-For “Ghost of a River.”

 William Warner Henry Writing Awardee, for “On the Whiteness of the Whale.”
 Mills College, Oakland, CA. April 1993.